AndreasStahel/FEMoctave/README.md

 The subdirectory doc/Demos contains the codes.

 In section 9 of FEMdoc.pdf many examples are given.
-The subdirectory doc/Examples contains the codes.
+The subdirectories doc/Examples contain the codes.

 With best regards